-Dr. Laurier Schramm has over 35 years of R&D experience spanning each of the industry, not-for-profit, university, and government sectors.
+Dr. Laurier Schramm is a former CEO and President of SRC and has over 35 years of R&D experience spanning each of the industry, not-for-profit, university, and government sectors.
 He has also been a prolific contributor to the scientific and engineering literature with 17 patents, 11 books, and over 350 other publications and proprietary reports.
 Many of his inventions have been adopted into commercial practice.
 Laurie is currently focused on helping SRC to become Canada’s leading technological innovation enabler.

 Dr. Laurie Schramm

 Posts by this Author

 Canada has an opportunity to become a business innovation leader by supporting and better connecting its existing innovation ecosystem.